PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 Want to help with the repository itself?
 There are several different avenues for that:

-- **Good first issues** - Don't know where to start?
+* **Good first issues** - Don't know where to start?
 Take a look at our ["good first issue" label](https://github.com/PennyLaneAI/pennylane/contribute).
 Issues with this label are meant for newcomers and *should* contain fewer challenging bits.
 If the issue ends up trickier than we assumed, you can start a conversation on the issue page or open up a "Work in Progress" PR to ask for help.

-- **Documentation**- If you would like to add to our documentation or suggest improvements/changes, let us know or submit a pull request directly.
+* **Documentation**- If you would like to add to our documentation or suggest improvements/changes, let us know or submit a pull request directly.
 Changes that fix rendering issues, grammar, or a broken code example help us a lot too.
 Take a look at the [documentation guide](https://pennylane.readthedocs.io/en/stable/development/guide/documentation.html) for more specifics.

-- **Add a new Template or Operation.** Circuit structures crop up in literature faster than we can add them, so we are always looking for help.
+* **Add a new Template or Operation.** Circuit structures crop up in literature faster than we can add them, so we are always looking for help.
 Take a look at the [Contributing templates](https://pennylane.readthedocs.io/en/stable/development/adding_templates.html) page for more information.

-- **Develop a PennyLane plugin** - PennyLane is designed to be device and quantum-framework agnostic.
+* **Develop a PennyLane plugin** - PennyLane is designed to be device and quantum-framework agnostic.
 Users can switch a circuit's device to any other compatible device with barely any code changes.
 We would love to support even more devices and quantum frameworks.
 If you would like to write a PennyLane plugin, see the page on
   ["Building a plugin"](https://pennylane.readthedocs.io/en/stable/development/plugins.html).

 Did we catch your interest?
-Let's get into some helpful specifics.

-## Details

-### Reporting bugs

-We use the [GitHub issue tracker](https://github.com/XanaduAI/pennylane/issues) to track all reported bugs and issues.
-If you find a bug or have a problem with PennyLane, please submit a bug report!
-User reports help us make PennyLane better on all fronts.

-To submit a bug report, please consider the following checklist:

-* **Search the issue tracker to make sure someone did not already report the bug**.
-If it was already reported, you can add a comment providing more context to those solving the problem.

-* **Fill out the issue form**.
-If you cannot find an existing issue addressing the problem, create a new issue by filling out the bug issue form.
-This template is added automatically to the comment box when you create a new issue.
-Please try and add as many details as possible!

-* Try and make your issue as **clear, concise, and descriptive** as possible.
-Include an informative title and all code snippets/commands required to reproduce the problem.
-Try and find the simplest code that reproduces the error you see.
-If you're not sure what caused the issue, describe what you were doing when the issue occurred.
-Please also include the output of `import pennylane as qml; qml.about()`.

-### Suggesting features, document additions, and enhancements

-To suggest features and enhancements, please use the GitHub tracker.
-ADD LINK BEFORE MERGINIG!!!!

-* Use a clear and descriptive title.

-* Provide a detailed description of the suggested feature.

-* List appropriate equations and references.

-* Explain how the feature would benefit you and other users.

 ## Pull requests